lastweek/lastweek.github.io/docs/notes/cache_coherence.md

 ## References

+- [The Architecture of the Nehalem Processor and Nehalem-EP SMP Platforms](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.455.4198&rep=rep1&type=pdf), chapter 5.2 Cache-Coherence Protocol for Multi-Processors.
+    - This serves an entry-level description about how x86 MESIF works.
+    - Also this is a very good paper about general x86 microarchitectures.

 - [NUMA Deep Dive Part 3: Cache Coherency](https://frankdenneman.nl/2016/07/11/numa-deep-dive-part-3-cache-coherency/)
     - By far the BEST blog I've seen on the topic of Intel snoop models!
 Frank's other articles are also amazing.
     - Intel is using MESIF cache coherence protocl, but it has multiple cache coherence implementations.